THE SAWTRY WAY (B1090) SPEED LIMIT REDUCTION PROJECT

 across all the interested/affected locations along Sawtry Way who have expressed strong opinions about the level of the limit needed

-WHERE THE LIMIT ALLOWED/ADVISED ALONG SAWTRY WAY IS THE PROBLEM - NOT SPEEDING
+WHERE THE LIMIT ALLOWED/ADVISED ALONG SAWTRY WAY IS THE PROBLEM - NOT SPEEDING - SEE DATA

 The Sawtry Way Speed Limit Reduction Project proposal, subject to not contravening Highways Policy,